-Barnesville Hospital’s Laboratory represents a team of highly qualified health care professional dedicated to producing accurate, complete and timely laboratory results.
-By providing excellent service, the laboratory strives to assist other health care professional in delivery of quality patient care.
+Barnesville Hospital’s Laboratory represents a team of highly qualified health care professionals dedicated to producing accurate, complete and timely laboratory results.
+By providing excellent service, the laboratory strives to assist other health care professionals in delivery of quality patient care.

 Barnesville Hospital is located at 639 West Main Street in Barnesville, Ohio.
 The laboratory is located in the west end of the hospital, by the patient pickup exit.

 Monday – Friday, 7:00 A.M. – 7:30 P.M.

 Under the direction of an anatomic and clinical board-certified pathologist, Barnesville Hospital laboratory is CLIA and Joint Commission accredited.
 There are approximately eighteen laboratory employees consisting of laboratory manager, supervisors, medical technologist, medical technicians and phlebotomists.

 The clinical laboratory develops and monitors a performance improvement system to include quality control of services and competence of personnel.
 The laboratory also promotes an awareness and understanding of the services rendered to the public and other health care professionals.
 They work with the Barnesville Hospital Safety Committee to ensure a safe working environment for both employees and patients.
 This includes providing handicapped accessible drawing stations and restroom facilities.
 The laboratory has a policy to ensure any patient complaining of pain after the veinpuncture is evaluated and instructions are given to manage the pain to allow for the highest level of comfort.

 Barnesville Hospital laboratory is a full service laboratory functioning 24 hours a day, seven days a week.
 The majority of the testing is completed in-house.
 Remaining tests are promptly sent to established reference laboratories, approved by Barnesville Hospital Medical Staff.